 Santa Clara University Resources

-The Frugal Innovation Lab (FIL) develops accessible, affordable, adaptable, and appropriate technologies, products and solutions to address human needs in emerging markets.
-FIL provides student and faculty resources to work with GSBI social entrepreneurs on design and engineering challenges.
+The Frugal Innovation Hub develops accessible, affordable, adaptable, and appropriate technologies, products and solutions to address human needs in emerging markets.
+Frugal Innovation Hub provides student and faculty resources to work with GSBI social entrepreneurs on design and engineering challenges.